 What are indigenous plants?

-If you would like to support and attract local native birds to your garden, things you can do include:
+If you’d like to attract native birds to your garden, you could:

-- Create a diverse landscape with a range of heights and varieties using local indigenous or native species, for example, layer native grasses, low shrubs and large trees.
+- create a diverse landscape using indigenous or native species, such as layer native grasses, low shrubs and large trees

-- Reduce your lawn area — some introduced species prefer a simplistic garden structure, which is open and devoid of dense shrubbery.
+- reduce your lawn area, as some introduced species prefer a simple, open garden structure without dense shrubbery

-- Prickly plants such Sweet Bursaria (Bursaria spinosa) can help provide safety and shelter from predators.
+- add prickly plants to provide safety and shelter from predators

-- Check your roof and gutters for any holes and block them to prevent the entry of Indian Mynas, which are an exotic species that can push out native birds.
+- block any holes in your roof and gutters to prevent the entry of Indian Mynas, an exotic species that can push out native birds.

-For assistance with sick, injured or orphaned native wildlife, phone South Oakleigh Wildlife Shelter immediately on 0411 600 591.
-Remember to approach an injured animal carefully.
-Fear and pain can induce aggressive and unpredictable behaviour.
+If you need help with sick, injured or orphaned native wildlife, phone South Oakleigh Wildlife Shelter immediately on 0411 600 591.
+Remember to approach injured animals carefully, as fear and pain can cause aggressive or unpredictable behaviour.